Why Did He Write This?

 Man its embarrassing how relatable this is.

-Anyways, narratives persisting through society, especially through mass media, reinforce the idea at this time that fascism was a problem that came and went, and was defeated by a rosy image of the united forces of capitalism and socialism, which is a repainting of history that hides the reality that the bourgoisie tolerated fascism until it was a threat to itself.
-Guattari points out that while there was a group of bourgoisie who were external to fascism, critical of its instability and ability to stir desire in the masses, that international capitalism was willing to tolerate its presence until there were other means to control class struggle.
+Anyways, narratives persisting through society, especially through mass media, reinforce the idea at this time that fascism was a problem that came and went, and was defeated by a rosy image of the united forces of capitalism and socialism, which is a repainting of history that hides the reality that the bourgeoisie tolerated fascism until it was a threat to itself.
+Guattari points out that while there was a group of bourgeoisie who were external to fascism, critical of its instability and ability to stir desire in the masses, that international capitalism was willing to tolerate its presence until there were other means to control class struggle.
 The union was not to “save democracy” but to respond to a catastrophic political failure whose runaway libidinal spiral was so dangerous that “the planet was seized by a crisis that seemed like the end of the world”.

 He says that the reason why leftist alternatives in Italy and Germany failed was because they offered no alternative to this release of desire.
-In comparison, oftentimes the answer given is that fascist states are able to produce more immediate answers to political crisises in the short term, in contrast “with the powerlessness of the socio-democratic governments of the Weimar Republic”.
+In comparison, oftentimes the answer given is that fascist states are able to produce more immediate answers to political crises in the short term, in contrast “with the powerlessness of the socio-democratic governments of the Weimar Republic”.
 What these explanations fail to understand is the fact that fascism, through its ability to release the desire of the masses, was a huge threat to capitalism, even a bigger threat than the October revolution.
 The threat came from the fact that fascism triggered a mass “death instinct” in the masses.
 Basically, by reterritorializing onto a fascist leader, state and society, the masses removed themselves from a reality that they hated - they’d literally rather have a society that destroys itself than be forced into dominant meanings.
 But through this process, fascism recaptures this desire back into a new set of dominant meanings through its theatre of hysteria, which results in its own internal instability.

 Guattari states that fascist meanings emerge from a “composite representation of love and death, of Eros and Thanatos now made into one”.
 Nazi Germany was so obsessed with death that it was obsessed even with its own death - to the point that it continued to fight in the war for years after it effectively had been lost.
 In comparison, Stalinism was much more stable.